hirrolot/datatype99/README.md

 ## Highlights

- - **Type-safe.** Normally you cannot access or construct an invalid variant.

- - **Exhaustive pattern matching.** A sane compiler will warn you if not all cases are handled in `match`.
+ - **Type-safe.** Improperly typed variants and non-exhaustive pattern matching are caught at compile-time.

  - **Portable.** Everything you need is a standard-conforming C99/C++11 preprocessor.

- - **Transparent.** Datatype99 comes with formal [code generation semantics], so if you try to look at `datatype`'s output, you will not see something unexpected.
+ - **Predictable.** Datatype99 comes with formal [code generation semantics], meaning that the generated data layout is guaranteed to always be the same.

- - **FFI-tolerant.** Because of transparency, writing an FFI is not a challenge.
+ - **Comprehensible errors.** Despite that Datatype99 is built upon macros, compilation errors are usually comprehensible.

 ## Installation